 Scientific Mission Statement

-The Declarative Theoretical Physics group pursues broad interests in fundamental physics.
+The Amplitudes and Insights group pursues broad interests in fundamental physics.
 We build and leverage theoretical data towards discovering new frameworks for:

 - formal quantum field theory and string theory;

 - gravitational astrophysics.